nrfconnect/sdk-nrf/samples/cellular/modem_shell/README.rst

 |build_target|

-Use the following command to establish connection to the LwM2M server:
+Use the following command to establish connection to the LwM2M Server:

 .. code-block:: console